 In a VCR, as the pair of video heads spin, one head reads from the tape, then the other head takes over.
 The head-switching controls the timing of when the heads switch between each other.
 If the head switching occurs too early, the head switching noise will appear higher up, and will be visible at the bottom of the picture.
 If the head switching is late, it will overlap the sync which will cause vertical jitter in the picture.
 Head switching timing is also critical in achieving correct Hi-Fi sound, which is derived from a additional set of spinning Hi-Fi heads.

 To properly set the head switching we use a waveform monitor and pulse-cross display monitor to view and adjust the video head envelopes.
+The pulse-cross image (shown below) shows the hidden areas at the top and bottom of a TV picture.
 The normal head switching position is shown below.

 Most VCRs and video processors manufactured in the 90's and earlier, were designed for analog NTSC TV standards, under which images were shown underscanned on the TV sets of the day.
 This had the benefit of hiding various defects in the TV picture, such as videotape head switching noise, which appears at the bottom of a TV image.
 This was all hidden because analog TVs and video monitors were purposely set to underscan (or not show) the edges of the image.
 Computer capture cards, however, show the very outermost edges of all the available picture, even the video head-switching noise at the bottom of the screen!

 It doesn't indicate a problem with your VCR if you see the head-switching noise at the bottom of your computer monitor.
-You're seeing the entire image, not the cropped version that TV viewers in the 1990's would see.
+These lines of “noise” are present on all VCR playbacks.
+On a computer, you're seeing the entire image, not the cropped version that TV viewers in the 1990's would see.

 If the VCR's head switching is set incorrectly, the head switching can move up into the viewable area at the bottom of the TV screen (see photo below)